ossf/security-insights-spec/README.md

 **Mitigation:** Scanners could introduce some additional checks (e.g. check if URLs return 200 OK status) and a weighted score to reduce the risks.
-In addition, the open-source community can read the le and report false information (or just information without clear evidence).
+In addition, the open-source community can read the YAML file and report false information (or just information without clear evidence).

 ### Private information sharing